carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ## Polynomial regression using Scikit-Learn

 Now that we have learnt how to do a linear regression it's time look into polynomial regressions.
 Polynomial functions are non-linear functions that are commonly-used to model data.
-Mathematically they have `N` degrees of freedom and they take the following form:

-$$y = a + bx + cx^2 + dx^3 ... + mx^N$$
+Mathematically they have `N` degrees of freedom and they take the following form `y = a + bx + cx^2 + dx^3 ... + mx^N`

-If we have a polynomial of degree N=1 we once again return to a linear equation `y = a + bx` or as it is more commonly written `y = mx+c`.
+If we have a polynomial of degree N=1 we once again return to a linear equation `y = a + bx` or as it is more commonly written `y = mx + c`.
 Let's create a polynomial regression using N=2.
 In Scikit-Learn this is done in two steps.
 First we pre-process our input data `x_data` into a polynomial representation using the `PolynomialFeatures` function:

 ~~~
 import sklearn.preprocessing as skl_pre